 - The network is able to, where possible, communicate with the UE to select the appropriate bitrate or range of bitrates for the DASH service currently consumed.

+- The network is able to take advantage of some or all congestion management and control mechanisms available.
+It is expected that SA4 will engage with the working groups developing further congestion control and management mechanisms (e.g. UPCON, ACDC) to ensure that DASH is handled appropriately

 Use Cases for Improved DASH Operation with Proxy Caches

 Introduction